IOI Group: Palm oil plantations

 With oil yield of some six tonnes per hectare per year at its mature estates, IOI is the most efficient plantation company in the world.
 Malaysia's oil palm average yield for the last 20 years has been stagnant at four tonnes per hectare per year.

-Nestlé stopped buying palm oil from IOI in 2012.
-The United Nations Environment Programme says palm oil production is the leading cause of deforestation, which is occurring at a rate of about two per cent per year.
-Indonesia is also the world's third-largest carbon emitter, largely as a result of deforestation and the burning of peatlands.

 Real estate

-IOI develops real estate and makes property investments.
-Two resort hotels in Putrajaya, the Marriott Putrajaya Hotel and the Palm Garden Hotel belong to the IOI Group.
-The property segment contributes around 18 per cent of the group's earnings.
-Mari Home Marketing is the appointed real estate agency by IOI to market its properties in Malaysia market.
+IOI develops real estate and makes property investments in commercial, hospitality and leisure, launching its maiden 930-acre Bandar Puchong Jaya township in 1990.
+IOI announced a demerger of its property businesses in 2013, and relisted it on its own as IOI Properties Group Berhad on the Main Market of Bursa Malaysia on 15 January 2014.

 Oleochemicals and speciality fats

-IOI is the largest vegetable oil-based oleochemical manufacturer in Asia—held under wholly owned entities IOI Oleochemical Industries Bhd and Pan Century Oleochemical Sdn Bhd with a combined capacity of over 750,000 tonnes per annum.
+IOI is the largest vegetable oil-based oleochemical manufacturer in Asia – held under wholly owned entities IOI Oleochemical Industries Bhd and Pan Century Oleochemical Sdn Bhd with a combined capacity of over 890,000 MT per annum.
 In 2021, IOI was ranked 8th on the Global Top 30 Specialty Oil Companies list.

-These plants produce fatty acids and esters, glycerine, soap noodles, fatty alcohols, and metallic strearates.
+These plants produce fatty acids and esters, glycerine, soap noodles, fatty alcohols, and metallic stearates.
 These have various industrial applications in the production of food, pharmaceutical, cosmetics, personal care, home care, industrial detergent-surfactants and lubricant products.

-IOI's speciality fats businesses are operated by IOI Loders Croklaan, with manufacturing facilities in the Netherlands, North America, and in Malaysia (with a combined production capacity of more than a million tonnes per year).
-Loders Croklaan's customer base includes global food giants like Unilever, Nestle, Cadbury and Kraft.
+IOI's specialty fats businesses are operated by its 20%-owned associate Bunge Loders Croklaan (formerly IOI Loders Croklaan), with manufacturing facilities in the Netherlands, North America, and in Malaysia (with a combined production capacity of more than a million tonnes per year).
+Bunge Loders Croklaan's customer base includes global food giants like Unilever, Nestle, Cadbury and Kraft.
 Speciality fats are used in pastries, confectionery, snack foods, and ready-to-eat meals.

 Refineries

-IOI owns refineries in the US and the Netherlands.
-IOI extended its activities to Indonesia in 2005.
-Its associate company in Indonesia is Bumitama Gunajaya Agro.
-On 27 September 2016, Greenpeace blockaded the IOI refinery in the Netherlands in order to force IOI to adopt a more sustainable plantation policy.
+IOI owns 2 refineries in Malaysia, with a combined capacity of 1.80 million MT per annum.